Buttock Lift Overview

 - Want to improve their appearance by reducing loose, sagging skin and reshaping the buttocks.

-If you believe that you may be a good candidate for a buttock lift, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Buttock Lift, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Buttock Lift Risks

 Buttock Lifts carry the same risks as any surgery, which include infection, excessive bleeding and complications from the anesthesia.
 To reduce your risk, carefully follow all of your plastic surgeon's instructions, both before and after the procedure.
 Contact your surgeon's office immediately if you have any symptoms you believe may indicate a complication.

 The most common risks associated with Buttock Lift surgery include: